GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression: APPLICATIONS OF GL-LowPopArt

 \subsubsection{\texttt{BETC-GLM-LR} and Regret Upper Bound}

-We consider an explore-then-commit approach, where the exploration is done via our \texttt{GL-LowPopArt}.
-The full pseudocode is provided in Algorithm~\ref{alg:betc-glm-lr}.
-It attains the following Borda regret bound: \begin{theorem}[Informal] With appropriate choices of $N_1$ and $N_2$ in \texttt{GL-LowPopArt} and large enough $T$, \texttt{BETC-GLM-LR} attains the following Borda regret bound with probability at least $1 - \delta$:
+We consider an explore-then-commit approach, where the exploration is done via our \texttt{GL-LowPopArt} (Algorithm~\ref{alg:betc-glm-lr}).
+It attains the following Borda regret bound: \begin{theorem}[(Informal)] With appropriate choices of $N_1$ and $N_2$ in \texttt{GL-LowPopArt} and large enough $T$, \texttt{BETC-GLM-LR} attains the following Borda regret bound with probability at least $1 - \delta$: